UdeS-GRO/S4H2020-Tetrabot/README.md

   2.2.
 Screw the servo horns (B1) to the thighs (A5).
   2.3.
 Screw the motors (C2) to the thighs (A5).
   2.4.
 Screw the servo horns (B1) to the tibias (A6).
   2.5.
-Cut squares of sand paper (C7) and glue them under the feet (B2).
+Cut squares of sandpaper (C7) and glue them under the feet (B2).
   2.6.
 Screw the feet (B2) to the tibias (A6).
   2.7.
 Fix the tibias' servo horns to the thighs' motors.
 ```